 - Less need of time hunting down payments with advance billing.

 How is Advanced Billing Managed in Invoicing?

-Your company may start collecting money from consumers even before the items are sent or the services are finished, thanks to the ability to issue bills or invoices in advance.
+Your company may start collecting money from consumers even before the items are sent or the services are finished, thanks to the ability to issue bills or regular invoices in advance.
 In addition, revenue is recorded at discrete intervals during the service duration via an advanced billing process.
 As a result, income and expenses related to the project may be tracked in the same accounting period.